 Research focus and capabilities

-The Software Systems Lab research in intelligent, cloud-enabled and interconnected software intensive systems and their applications includes:
+The Software Systems Lab's research into intelligent, cloud-enabled and interconnected software intensive systems and their applications includes:

 - Artificial Intelligence systems - research into distributed AI, intelligent agents, collective intelligence and multi-agent systems.